CITY MUNICIPAL ELECTIONS

 The Mayor and Mayor Pro Tem will be appointed by the Council at the Organizational Meeting.

-To run for municipal office, a candidate must be a citizen of the United States, have resided in the City of Rifle for one year prior to the date of the election and be a qualified elector as defined by the laws of the State of Colorado.
+To run for municipal office, a candidate must be a citizen of the United States, have resided in the City of Rifle for 1 year prior to the date of the election, and be a qualified elector as defined by the laws of the State of Colorado.
+Candidates will be asked to submit two documents that prove the residency requirement in the City of Rifle.
+Computer-generated bills (utility, insurance, health care, credit card, etc.) with the candidate’s name and physical address on them (no P.O.
+Boxes), pay stubs, vehicle registrations, mortgage/lease/ or rental documents are all acceptable proof of residency examples.
 Additionally, a petition of nomination must be filed with the City Clerk.

 A candidate for municipal office is required to submit a nomination petition containing 15 signatures of registered electors.
 The signatures must come from registered electors within the City of Rifle.